 Cold and Dry Storage Facilities for Processing Plants

 Food safety during processing and packing is of the utmost importance.
-The USDA explains, “Beef undergoes maturation and should be held for at least a week (preferably longer) at 0EC (32EF) before butchery into retail joints.”
+The USDA explains, “Beef undergoes maturation and should be held for at least a week at 0EC (32EF) before butchery into retail joints.”

 Workshop and Maintenance Facilities